Israel shuts Gaza fishing zone after overnight fighting

-Dozens of Palestinians took part in protests along the perimeter fence.
+Dozens of Palestinians took part in the protests.
 The military said the protesters “burned tires, hurled explosive devices and grenades towards the security fence and attempted to approach it.”

 Israel holds Hamas, the Islamist militant group ruling the Gaza Strip, responsible for all attacks emanating from the Palestinian territory.